ArcticMC/Scenarios/descriptions.md

 ### Biome Bundle (H)
 > The map is generated with custom terrain and custom structures from the mod Biome Bundle.

+### Biome Enchanters (H)
+> You are allowed to enchant 1 item per biome.
+(I.e. If you enchant your sword in a plains biome, you cannot enchant another item in the plains biome)

 ### Biome Paranoia (L)
 > On tab your name has a color, that color represents the biome you are in.
 To check the biomes, use /bl